raedahgroup/dcrdevdocs/start.md

 People had to confirm their emails, we vetted the list manually for fraud and various games.
 There were some pretty creative games played by malicious actors.

+chat 10-7-2019, jy-p
+We wanted it 10% or under, we figured out that the best skew towards the airdrop we could do while ensuring the network couldn't be killed was 50/50, we needed to have a reasonable exchange rate for the dev premine coins.
+8% of 21M gave 1.68M, 50% of that was 840K, total cost to do bringup to launch + opt-in from individual devs was USD 415K giving roughly DCR/USD of roughly 0.49, which we felt was fair considering the markets at the time.

 Premine code:

 https://github.com/decred/dcrd/blob/master/chaincfg/params.go#L478-L481